Virtual-Finland-Development/authentication-gw/README.md

 The development setup can be set up using vscode devcontainers or with local tools

+### Prerequisites

+Needs AWS credentials for some features to work:

+- Environment variables:
+  - `AWS_PROFILE`: defaults to `virtualfinland`

 ### Run with vscode devcontainer

 Read more of the vscode devcontainers here: https://code.visualstudio.com/docs/remote/containers